 - Soak the berries in this solution for 10 minutes

 - They’re good to go!
 Pop them in the fridge and consume them as you please.
 They should last around a week – no more next-day mouldy berries!

 Giving your herbs the flower treatment

 You can easily extend the life of your herbs by placing them in a glass of water – much like you’d do with a bouquet of flowers.
-Just be sure to trim the stems first and wrap them in plastic before popping them in the fridge.
+Just be sure to trim the stems first and wrap the glass in plastic before popping it in the fridge.
 But it’s not just herbs that thrive with this technique – your asparagus, leek and spring onions will benefit from the same treatment.

 Instead of thawing your frozen food on the kitchen bench, move it into the fridge.
 This way, it’ll be closer to its original form after it thaws, and will taste fresher too.

 Using non-plastic containers

 Studies show that chemicals often leach from your plastic container into your food, leading to anything from hormonal imbalances to obesity, infertility and gut issues.
 They can also alter the taste of your food.
 So, for ultimate freshness, taste and safety, go for a stainless steel or glass container instead.
 Plus, these materials are also better for the planet!

 Keen for more health and nutrition tips on a budget?
 We’re here to help.
 Join us for the 8-Week Program where we’ll be quitting sugar and turning our health dreams into a reality.
 When you sign up with us, you’ll have access to clear-cut meal plans, community support and exclusive access to our sugar-free content.
 Here’s what’s on offer:

 - 8 weeks of meal plans and shopping lists.